Honors Program Curriculum

 Honors Core Option

 The Honors Core option provides an enriched general education experience for students who wish for a more integrated and cohesive cross-disciplinary foundation for their major concentrations.
-Students completing the Honors Core Track will receive and HONORS CORE diploma, for which they must take five Honors courses, consisting of the following:
+Students completing the Honors Core Track will receive an HONORS CORE diploma, for which they must take five Honors courses, consisting of the following:

 - an integrated first year learning cohort experience providing interdisciplinary perspectives on a unifying theme.
 In addition to the thematically integrated Honors English, Honors Philosophy and Honors First-Year Seminar, students will also enroll in an Honors section of Transitions.

-- one additional Honors elective (including Fieldwork) or an Honors Contract Course that they design in collaboration with the professor who is teaching the non-Honors course
+- one additional Honors elective (including Fieldwork) OR an Honors Contract Course that they design in collaboration with the professor who is teaching the non-Honors course

 - a capstone Interdisciplinary Seminar, specifically designed for Honors students, that attempts to integrate topics, issues or questions that have emerged over the thematically oriented course of study.
 Preferably, this course would be taken after completion of the first year courses